gyromike/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 Users can also see whether applicable patches have been installed, date and version the system was root patched with in the Post-Install Menu.

 - **Note:** In some cases OCLP may require packages to be obtained from the internet, such as KDK or MetallibSupprtPkg if they do not already exist on the system.
 In these cases OCLP may only install the WiFi driver on first patch run to ensure you can connect to the internet, which means no graphics acceleration after reboot.
-Root patching has to be ran again manually to install the rest of the required patches after internet connection is established to obtain the required packages.
+Root patching has to be run again manually to install the rest of the required patches after internet connection is established to obtain the required packages.

    Check the affected systems and GPUs from the warnings below.